 The National Breast and Cervical Cancer Early Detection Program (NBCCEDP) was created by the Centers for Disease Control and Prevention (CDC) after Congress passed the Breast and Cervical Cancer Mortality Prevention Act of 1990.
 The purpose of the Early Detection Program is to provide access to breast and cervical screening to low-income, uninsured, or underinsured women.
-The NBCCEDP works by funding screening programs in all 50 states, the District of Columbia, 5 U.S. territories, and 12 American Indian/Alaska Native tribal organizations.
-For breast cancer specifically, the NBCCEDP will refer eligible women to a local provider for mammograms, clinical breast examinations, follow-up diagnostic testing if needed, and referral for treatment in the event of a positive diagnosis.
+The NBCCEDP provides funding for screening programs in all 50 states, the District of Columbia, 5 U.S. territories, and 12 American Indian/Alaska Native tribal organizations.
+For breast cancer specifically, the NBCCEDP refers eligible women to a local provider for mammograms, clinical breast examinations, follow-up diagnostic testing if needed, and referral for treatment in the event of a positive diagnosis.

-In the state of Georgia the program is called the Breast and Cervical Cancer Program (also known as the Cancer Screening Program and formerly known as BreasTest and More).
+In Georgia the program called the Breast and Cervical Cancer Program (BCCP), formerly known as BreasTest and More, is housed within the Georgia Department of Public Health.
 It was launched in 1994, and is funded by federal and state funds.

-Different funding sources have particular goals and objectives for the types of women they predominantly screen.
-For example, CDC has a specific breast cancer screening goal that at least 75 percent of federally funded screening mammograms must be given to women ages 50-64 because they are a priority population at greater risk for the disease.
+Different funding sources have particular goals, objectives, and priorities for the screening population.
+For example, CDC has a specific breast cancer screening goal that at least 75 percent of federally funded screening mammograms must be given to women ages 50-64 since this population is at greater risk for breast cancer.